tranhelen/tranhelen/_posts/2019-06-11-confidenceisntenough.md

 ### Accomplishments

-It goes without saying that you need to put some time deliberately learning a activity.
-Start small with something you _know_ you can do.
+Start small with something you _know_ you can do then gradually build.
 The more you fail, the more you think you're going to fail–so you _have_ to start small. **Collect evidence of your success** through documentation.
 Social media is great for this but so is a simple notebook.
 Don't overthink it.

 ### Experience

-Find others who are doing what you eventually want to do.
-Interestingly enough, it is identified that we learn more from people who struggle at achieving something than someone who appears to achieve it very easily.<span class="cite"><a href="#note-3" name="back-3">3</a></span> This simply means finding someone who is willing to teach and walk you through their failures.
+Find others who are doing what you eventually want to be able to do.
+Interestingly enough, it is identified that we learn more from people who struggle at achieving something than someone who appears to achieve it very easily.<span class="cite"><a href="#note-3" name="back-3">3</a></span> This could mean finding someone who is willing to walk you through their failures.
 Break down their actions and link it to consequences.

 ### Persuasion

 This is likely one of the easiest things to find: a supportive friend.
-"Have confidence" perscriptions are part of this too, which only underscores that it's only one part of the larger picture.
-One thing people don't think about often is: your support needs to come from a _credible_ source (credible is subjective here).
-If you don't believe the person who insists you can do it, it has the opposite effect.
+"Have confidence" perscriptions are part of this too, which underscores that it's only one part of the larger picture.
+One thing: your support needs to come from a _credible_ source (credible is subjective here).
+If you don't believe the person who insists you can do it, it will increase your doubts.

 ### Emotional states